Three pink tennis balls on a blue court

 ITF Rule 26: Case 5: “In doubles, where are the server’s partner and receiver’s partner allowed to stand?
 Decision: The server’s partner and the receiver’s partner may take any position on their own side of the net, inside or outside the court. “

-Can my opponents in doubles talk to each other about strategy between my first and second serve.
+In doubles tennis, can my opponents discuss strategy between my first and second serve?

-Generally, no. They have to be ready within ”reasonable time.”
+Generally, no, your opponents cannot discuss strategy between your first and second serve because they have to be ready within ”reasonable time.”
 So one comment is okay, but a 10 second conversation is not.

 Source: